russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 ---
-title: "Money Saving Azure Logic Apps"
+title: "Saving money with Azure Logic Apps"
 author: "Russ McKendrick"
-date: 2024-04-01T17:30:00+01:00
+date: 2024-04-01T11:30:00+01:00
-description: "Some Logic Apps which could save you money!!!"
+description: "Discover how Azure Logic Apps can help you save money by automating tasks like stopping and starting Virtual Machines and Application Gateways.
+This post provides a step-by-step guide on deploying Logic Apps and walks through the workflows for cost-saving automations, ensuring your Azure resources only run when needed."
-draft: true
+draft: false
 showToc: true
 cover:
     image: "cover.png"